 - Types of goals

-- Different goal setting frameworks
+- Goal setting frameworks

-- 7 steps to setting goals
+- 7 goal setting steps

-- Tips for effective goal setting
+- Tips for an effective goal setting process

 Don't have time to read the full article now?
 Download the pdf and save for later